 Sussex’s foraged gin

-For instance, his Sussex dry gin is ‘stylistically similar’ to London dry gin, he explains, in that it’s ‘juniper forward, citrusy and herbal’ but because the citrus rinds traditionally used aren’t indigenous to this country he instead uses Sussex-grown lemon verbena to give a similar taste.
+Ingredients come from as close by as the beach up the road, his own garden and a neighbour’s tree.
+Where possible he uses local alternatives too, For instance, his Sussex dry gin is ‘stylistically similar’ to London dry gin, he explains, in that it’s ‘juniper forward, citrusy and herbal’ but because the citrus rinds traditionally used aren’t indigenous to this country he instead uses Sussex-grown lemon verbena and lemon balm to give a similar taste.

 Tom even created a Roman Garden gin after Gardens In Time contacted him.
-It turns out many of the plants used by Romans, including Alexander seeds, are still available today.
+Many of the plants used by Romans, including Alexander seeds, still grow in Sussex today.